WiredStudio/The-Greatest-Card-Game.github.io/README.md

-The Greatest Card Game Database - Website
+The Greatest Card Game Database

-Welcome to the official database website for "The Greatest Card Game"!
-This project replaces our old Google Slides database with a modern, searchable web interface to archive and explore all the cards in our custom card game.
+This website provides a simple, organized database for "The Greatest Card Game" - a custom card game created by me and my friends.

+Why This Exists
+We were tired of managing our card collection through a massive Google Slides document.
+This website replaces that with:

+🔍 Easy search and filtering

+🗂️ Clean card organization

+📱 Mobile-friendly access

+✨ Simple card viewing